 - Minimum reporting requirement

-An IBC is required to keep and maintain accounting records but is not obliged to file an annual account or tax returns.
+An IBC is required to keep and maintain accounting records but is not obliged to file annual accounts or tax returns.
 The only report that an IBC has to submit annually is the Economic Substance report.

 - High level of confidentiality